zedapp/zed/app/manual/configuration.md

     {
         "commands": {
             "My Commands:Summarize Document": {
-                "scriptUrl": "configfs!/user/command/summarize.js",
+                "scriptUrl": "/user/command/summarize.js",
                 "length": "long"
             }
         }
     }

 The scriptUrl specified can be any require.js module, loaded from anywhere (e.g. http, https).
-Zed adds a special special "configfs!" notation to load modules from the Configuration project itself, which is what we're using here (and used for all default Zed modes as well).
+If the URL starts with a slash, it is assumed to be located in the Configuration project itself.

 In our Configuration project we create a JavaScript file /user/command/summarize.js as follows to implement this command: